Presentation: Patient with a relative who has a pathogenic BRCA variant

 What should you do next?

-- Patients at risk of having inherited the variant should be offered referral to their local clinical genetics service, who will provide access to information and counselling about testing.
+- Patients at risk of having inherited the variant should be offered referral to their local clinical genomics service, who will provide access to information and counselling about testing.

 - Include details of the affected family member in your referral to clinical genetics (for example, name and date of birth) so that the team can obtain the consent, reports and samples needed to proceed with testing should the patient wish.

-- Including the relative’s details in a referral letter does not break confidentiality because the information has come from the patient, who is a third party.
+- Including the relative’s details in a referral letter does not break confidentiality because the information has come from the patient, it is third party information.

 - If a person carries a pathogenic variant that increases risk of a cancer predisposition syndrome, clinical management may include additional screening, risk-reducing measures (for example, lifestyle advice, medication and/or surgical intervention) and symptom vigilance.